Jeff Burris: Coaching career

 Burris began his coaching career in 2007 at Fishers High School in Fishers, IN, where he helped work on the technique of cornerbacks and safeties as well as installing a defensive scheme.

 Burris joined the United Football League’s Sacramento Mountain Lions as the defensive backs coach in 2011, hired by former Minnesota Vikings and Arizona Cardinals coach Dennis Green.
 Burris stayed with the Mountain Lions through their 2011 campaign, finishing with a 2–3 record.

 On March 5, 2012, Burris was announced as the cornerbacks coach for the UMass Minutemen, working under new head coach Charley Molnar.
 He coached the Minutemen for the 2012 season.

 In 2013 it was announced that Burris would become the assistant defensive backs coach and defensive quality control coach for the Miami Dolphins.
 Burris was the assistant defensive backs coach/defensive quality control coach for the Miami Dolphins.
 On October 8, 2015, Jeff Burris was promoted to assistant defensive backs coach for the Dolphins.

 On June 3, 2016, Burris was hired as a defensive analyst for his alma mater, the University of Notre Dame.

 After leaving his alma mater, Burris spent the 2017 season coaching defensive backs at the Northern Iowa.

 In the spring of 2018, Burris was hired by Skip Holtz as the Cornerbacks Coach at Louisiana Tech.

 On February 7, 2025, the New York Giants hired Burris to serve as their cornerbacks coach.
+On January 21, 2026, it was announced that Burris would not be retained by the Giants on new head coach John Harbaugh's inaugural staff.